Student Support

 Healthy Lunches in Schools

-Papatoetoe Intermediate School has been selected to receive healthy lunches in schools and Good Vibes has been selected by the Board to be our supplier.
-Good Vibes has an extensive menu, certified kitchens and provides for a large range of dietary options.
-Information can be found online at http://deejays.co.nz.
+Papatoetoe Intermediate School has been selected to receive healthy lunches in schools and FED has been selected by the Board to be our supplier.
+FED has an extensive menu, certified kitchens and provides for a large range of dietary options.
+Information can be found online at https://www.getfed.co.nz/.

 Students will only need to bring a drink of water each day to school.
 Students are also offered a health ‘brain’ snack at 9.30am and fruit each day in addition to these free lunches.